carlthome/dotfiles/hosts/nixos/pi/README.md

 # Plug the SD card (or USB drive) into the Raspberry Pi and power it up.
 Then rebuild the configuration remotely as needed by running:
 nixos-rebuild --flake .#pi --target-host pi --use-remote-sudo switch

+# Or build on the remote device (e.g. if the local machine is macOS):
+nixos-rebuild --flake .#pi --fast --build-host pi --target-host pi --use-remote-sudo switch
 ```